 1. High-Yield Online Savings Accounts

 Local banks pay close to nothing in interest on savings.
 You can get much higher rates from online banks.
-Two that are particularly strong in this area are Synchrony Bank and CIT Bank.
+Two that are particularly strong in this area are American Express National Bank and CIT Bank.
 They pay rates on savings, money markets, CDs, and even checking accounts that are well above 1%.

 The disadvantage of online banks is that they don’t usually offer full banking services.
 For example, some don’t have checking accounts or ATM access.
 Others don’t offer loans.